What We Believe About:

-How can we begin to provide ample opportunity for people inside and outside out church to truly begin to know each other?
-We believe the answer is found in Community Groups.
+How can we begin to provide ample opportunity for people inside and outside our church to truly begin to know each other?
+We believe the answer is found in Life Groups.

 Reasons to belong to a local church are clear from scripture.
 We hope the following information will be helpful in understanding what makes the church viable as the visible church and clearly stresses membership as a benefit for spiritual growth.